Is Sea A Collective Noun

 The difficulty in definitively labeling "sea" as a collective noun stems from the ambiguity inherent in its meaning.
 Unlike "flock" or "team," which clearly represent groups of similar entities, "sea" represents a vast and heterogeneous collection of elements.
 It's not a unified group in the same way a flock of birds is; rather, it's a container holding a diverse range of life and matter.

-Furthermore, the grammatical behavior of "sea" doesn't always align perfectly with the typical rules of collective nouns.
-While it can sometimes take a singular verb, as in "The sea is vast," it’s less common to find instances where a plural verb is used to emphasize the individual components within the sea, unlike other collective nouns.
+Beyond that, the grammatical behavior of "sea" doesn't always align perfectly with the typical rules of collective nouns.
+While it can sometimes take a singular verb, as in "The sea is vast," it’s less common to find instances where a plural verb is used to make clear the individual components within the sea, unlike other collective nouns.
 This lack of consistent grammatical behavior makes a definitive classification challenging.

 Grammatical Considerations and Alternatives